calint/pczero/README.md

 # pczero
-experiments with bootable x86 assembler and C/C++ image for protected mode i386 platform
+experiments with bootable image of x86 and protected mode 32 bit code for the i386 platform

+written in assembler and C++

+contains:
+* minimal kernel supporting multiple tasks
+* sample toy application of a 2D game engine